LEoPart-project/leopart/README.md

 Lagrangian particles, the library enables to solve hyperbolic conservation laws in an accurate and conservative manner, yet free of numerical diffusion.

-Further documentation can be found in a series of papers, we gratefully acknowledge if you cite one of these references when using this library:
+Further documentation can be found in a series of papers, we would be grateful if you cite one of these references when using this library:

 [2] Maljaars et al., Constrained particle-mesh projections in a hybridized discontinuous Galerkin framework with applications to advection-dominated flows, Submitted (2018), prerprint available at arXiv